Michael A. Taylor Preview, Player Props: Twins vs. Rockies

-Michael A. Taylor -- .143 average over his past 10 games -- will be in action for the Minnesota Twins against the Colorado Rockies, with Matt Koch on the mound, on September 30 at 8:10 PM ET.
+On Sunday, Michael A. Taylor (batting .133 in his past 10 games) and the Minnesota Twins play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 3:10 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-4 with a triple, a home run and two RBI) against the Rockies.
+He had a hitless showing in his most recent game (0-for-3) against the Rockies.

 Sportsbook Promo Codes